Doom (franchise): Sales

 The original Doom sold 3.5 million physical copies and 1.15 million shareware copies from its 1993 release up through 1999.
 Doom II sold 1.55 million copies of all types in the United States during the same period, with about a quarter of that number also sold in Europe, a total of some 5-6 million sales for the original duology.
 Doom 3 sold 3.5 million copies along with many copies of the expansion pack Resurrection of Evil from its 2004 release up through 2007, making it the most successful game in the series at that point.
 The sales of Doom 64 were not disclosed.

+By 2004, the series sold 8.5 million copies.

 The 2016 reboot sold over 2 million copies on the PC alone from its May 2016 release up to July 2017.